blamario/rfcs/0000-exportable-named-defaults.rst

 The ``default`` declaration as specified in Haskell 2010 report is very limited.
 This proposal aims to make it useful while keeping backward compatibility.
-Another goal of the proposal is to leave the ``default`` declaration in the deep language background, in a manner of speaking; so that expert users can apply it to help beginners who are kept blissfully unaware of it.
+Another goal of the proposal is to leave the ``default`` declaration in the deep language background, in a manner of speaking, so that expert users can apply it to help beginners who are kept blissfully unaware of it.

 ##########